-Spontaneous intestinal perforation (SIP) of the newborn, also referred to as isolated perforation of the newborn, is a single intestinal perforation that is typically found at the terminal ileum [1-5].
-SIP occurs primarily in premature infants with very low birth weight (VLBW, birth weight <1500 g) and extremely low birth weight (ELBW, birth weight <1000 g).
-SIP is a separate clinical entity from necrotizing enterocolitis, the most severe gastrointestinal complication of premature infants.
+Spontaneous intestinal perforation (SIP) of the newborn, also referred to as isolated perforation or focal intestinal perforation (FIP) of the newborn, is a single intestinal perforation that is typically found at the terminal ileum [1-5].
+SIP occurs primarily in preterm infants with very low birth weight (VLBW, birth weight <1500 g) and extremely low birth weight (ELBW, birth weight <1000 g).
+SIP is a separate clinical entity from necrotizing enterocolitis, the most severe gastrointestinal complication of preterm infants.
 This differentiation is important because of management considerations.
 (See "Clinical features and diagnosis of necrotizing enterocolitis in newborns".)

 The epidemiology, clinical features, diagnosis, and management of spontaneous intestinal perforation of the newborn will be reviewed here.